Elevating Self-Talk: Enhancing Self-Worth through Positive Internal Dialogue

 • Affirmations: Use positive affirmations to reinforce feelings of self-worth and confidence.
 Repeat affirmations such as "I am enough," "I deserve happiness," or "I am capable of achieving my goals" regularly to rewire your mindset.

-• Gratitude Practice: Cultivate gratitude by focusing on the things you appreciate about yourself and your life.
+• Gratitude Practice: Cultivate gratitude by focusing on what you appreciate about yourself and your life.
 Keep a gratitude journal and write down three things you're grateful for each day, including qualities you admire in yourself.

 Recognizing When to Seek Help:

 While self-help strategies can be beneficial, there are instances when professional intervention is necessary.
-Consider seeking help from a therapist if you experience:
+Consider seeking help from a therapist or exploring online therapy for individuals if you experience:

 • Persistent and pervasive negative self-talk that impacts your self-esteem and well-being.